MyLLC

 4. Differing Managerial Styles

-From Micro to Macro: A Look at Differing Managerial Styles
+From Macro to Micro Management: A Look at Differing Managerial Styles

 Differing Managerial Styles